 - Jazz or Modern - a combination roughly one minute in length demonstrating turns, jumps and floor work

-International Summer Dance is designed as a six-week program, however, students unable to commit to six weeks can attend during the first three weeks.
-Both 3- and 6- week sessions are open to residents at least 14-years old.
-Please be aware that resident students cannot mix or choose which weeks they attend due to housing availability.
-If you cannot attend the 3-week or 6-week sessions in their entirety, please contact the Office of Community and Summer Education to discuss additional scheduling options.
+International Summer Dance is designed as a six-week program, however, students unable to commit to six weeks can attend during the first three weeks or during week 4 and 5.
+All sessions are open to residents at least 14-years old or local commuters.
+If you cannot attend the available sessions in their entirety, please contact the Office of Community and Summer Education to discuss additional scheduling options.